ArcadiaPower/axolotl/README.md

 The configuration file is created automatically at `$HOME/.config/ax/config.yaml` if it doesn't already exist.
 - autogimmeawscreds - This enables automatic credential verification and acquisition with `gimme-aws-creds`, the default is true.
+- defaultregion - This sets the default AWS region that will be used, the default is `us-east-1`.

 ## Usage